 The spark plug condition is influenced by:

+- · Incorrect carburetor adjustment.

-- An incorrect fuel mixture (too much or incorrect type of oil). - A dirty air filter.
+- An incorrect fuel mixture (too much or incorrect type of oil).

+- · A dirty air filter.

 These factors cause deposits on the spark plug electrodes, which may result in operating problems and starting difficulties.